ashish0kumar/dotfiles/README.md

 ## 🔧 Setup

+This repository utilizes [GNU Stow](https://www.gnu.org/software/stow/) for efficient dotfiles management, allowing for easy installation and organization of configuration files.

 > [!NOTE]
 > I’m using WSL2 for my development environment. <br/>
 > If you encounter any issues related to file permissions, symbolic links, or path configurations, please keep in mind that WSL2 may behave differently compared to a native Linux environment.
 You might need to adjust certain configurations accordingly.